gabrie30/TheFriendFinder/README.md

-## TheFriendFinder

-## Learning Node, Express, and Dynamodb
+## ## TheFriendFinder App - Learning Node, Express, and Dynamodb

 ## Use case
-- Users must create an account to use the
+- Users must create an account to use the app
 - Once logged in users can input an email to search FullContact API
 - Results from the query are returned to the user